Nurse in quarantine says her online grocery order never came

 Lilly said she called Walmart but was told her groceries were being delivered by a third party company.

-Lilly tells WAFF Walmart will not refund her for those lost groceries, instead, she said a Walmart representative would deliver them again, with no delivery fee after she repays for the items.
+After the call, Walmart did not refund her for those lost groceries.
+Instead, she said a Walmart representative would deliver them again with no delivery fee after she repays for the items.

 Copyright 2020 WAFF.
 All rights reserved.